EricFromCanada/ericfromcanada.github.io/_posts/2022-03-09-macos-installer-disk-images-for-virtualization.md

 #### grab full OS version

-Since it's helpful to know precisely which version of macOS will be installed by the resulting disk image, the script fetches it from SystemVersion.plist for inclusion in the final filename.
+Since it's helpful to know precisely which version of macOS will be installed by the resulting disk image, the script fetches it from the installer for inclusion in the final filename.
+For 10.7–10.12 this actually fetches the version of the installer's OS rather than what gets installed, which is usually the same, but might not be for some early versions.

 #### replace Packages link with actual files

 For 10.9–10.12, BaseSystem.dmg contains a "Packages" symlink that needs to be replaced with a proper folder for the installer to work when booted.
 Since `ditto` can't replace a symlink on its own, `rm` removes it and `rsync` copies the data, skipping some firmware updates that won't be used when creating VMs.
 (Later versions embed firmware updates in a .pkg and can't be so easily omitted.)

-Strangely, 10.13–10.15 require the linked folder's contents to instead be copied to the same directory as the symlink, which can be done by `ditto`.
+~~Strangely, 10.13–10.15 require the linked folder's contents to instead be copied to the same directory as the symlink, which can be done by `ditto`.~~

 #### copy installer dependencies